 Uga, the famed bulldog mascot, has seen many fine players under center in Athens.
 Well, the various Ugas throughout the years have.
 But just which signal-callers would they — and the rest of fans in Athens — say were the best in school history?
 Stetson Bennett has made a real case to be No. 1 based on the last two seasons alone, but is it enough to beat out some of the other greats to don the red and black?

-The 10 best quarterbacks in University of Georgia history was no easy list to cultivate.
-Remember, this was based on how they did in college.
-Bear that in mind when you see players with impressive NFL careers ranked below guys who didn’t necessarily light it up as pros.
+The 11 best quarterbacks in University of Georgia history was no easy list to cultivate.
+Remember, this was based on how they did (or, for Bennett, how they've done) in college.
+Bear that in mind when you see players with impressive NFL careers ranked below guys who didn't necessarily light it up as pros.